iilab/openmentoring-content/en/topics/tool-3-enigmail/2-encrypt-decrypt/index.md

 ---
-title: "Getting Started with Signal"
+title: "Encrypt and decrypt messages using Enigmail"
 order: 0
 ---